izderadicka/audioserve/README.md

   compression_level: 9
   cutoff: SuperWideBand
 ```

 Where bitrate is desired bitrate in kbps, compression_level is determining audio quality and speed of transcoding with values 1-10 ( 1 - worst quality, but fastest, 10 - best quality, but slowest ) and cutoff is determining audio freq. bandwith (NarrowBand => 4kHz, MediumBand => 6kHz, WideBand => 8kHz, SuperWideBand => 12kHz, FullBand => 20kHz).
 You can overide one two or all three defaults, depending on what sections you have in this config file.

 Command line
 ------------

 Check with `audioserve -h`.
 Only two required arguments are shared secrect and root of media library (as noted above you can have severals libraries).
-`audioserve`  is server executable and it also needs web client files , which are `index.html` and `bundle.js`, which are defaultly in `./client/dist`, but their location can by specified by argument `-c`
+`audioserve`  is server executable and it also needs web client files , which are `index.html` and `bundle.js`, which are defaultly in `./client/dist`, but their location can by specified by argument `-c`.

 Android client
 --------------

 Android client code is [available on github](https://github.com/izderadicka/audioserve-android)
 Client is in early beta stage (I'm using it now to listen to my audiobooks).

 API
 ---

-audioserve server provides very simple API (see [api.md](./docs/api.md) for documentation),
-so it's easy to write your own clients.
+audioserve server provides very simple API (see [api.md](./docs/api.md) for documentation), so it's easy to write your own clients.

 Installation (Linux)
 ------------